 Employees are expected to understand that the School can and will monitor any data on the network to ensure policy compliance, and to aid in resolving networking issues.

-CSCE employees who have not followed above guidelines, resulting in damaged, lost or stolen equipment, may be responsible for replacing such equipment as deemed necessary by School Principal, Executive Director, or Board of Trustees.
+CSCE employees who have not followed above guidelines, resulting in damaged, lost or stolen equipment, may be responsible for replacing such equipment as deemed necessary by Deputy Director, Executive Director, or Board of Trustees.

 Employee Internet Postings/Social Media